architagrawal/simple-flask-backend/readme.md

 # CVE Management Web Application

-This is a Flask web application that interacts with a SQLite database to manage CVE (Common Vulnerabilities and Exposures) records.
+This is a Flask web application that interacts with a SQLite database to manage CVE (Common Vulnerabilities and Exposures) records and performs CRUD operations.

 ## Setup Instructions